kriticalflare/KustomPyper/README.md

 - Search for wallpapers
 - Find wallpapers featured by unsplash
 - Set the range of random posts
+- Get the wallpapers of the day from bing
 - Toggle Windows dark mode from the app itself!
 - Save your favourite walls